Prudence Crandall: Early life

+Canterbury Female Boarding School

-Establishment of the boarding school
+Establishment

-In 1831 she purchased the Elisha Payne house, with her sister Almira Crandall, to establish the Canterbury Female Boarding School, at the request of Canterbury's aristocratic residents, to educate young girls in the town.
-With the help of her sister and a maid, she taught about forty children in different subjects including geography, history, grammar, arithmetic, reading, and writing.
-As principal of the female boarding school, Prudence Crandall was deemed successful in her ability to educate young girls, and the school flourished until September 1832.
+In 1831 she and her sister purchased the Elisha Payne house to establish the Canterbury Female Boarding School, at the request of Canterbury's elite residents, to educate young girls in the town.
+Together with the help of a maid, the two women taught about forty white girls in different subjects including geography, history, grammar, arithmetic, reading, writing, chemistry, astronomy, rhetoric, and French.
+As principal of the boarding school, Prudence Crandall was praised for her ability to educate young girls.
+The school flourished and was well received in the community.

-Integration of the boarding school
+Integration

-Although Prudence Crandall grew up as a North American Quaker, she admitted that she was not acquainted with many black people or abolitionists.
-She discovered the problems that plagued black people through the abolitionist newspaper The Liberator, which she learned of through her housekeeper, "a young black lady", whose fiancé was the son of the paper's local agent.
-After reading The Liberator, Prudence Crandall said in an earlier account that she "contemplated for a while, the manner in which I might best serve the people of color."
+Although Prudence Crandall grew up as a North American Quaker, she admitted that she was not acquainted with many Black people or abolitionists.
+She learned of the hurdles white Americans created for Black adults and children through the abolitionist newspaper The Liberator, which she learned of through her housekeeper, "a young black lady", whose fiancé was the son of the paper's local agent.
+When discussing the impact of reading The Liberator, she shared that the articles and essays caused her to, "contemplate[d] for a while, the manner in which I might best serve the people of color."

-Prudence Crandall's chance to help people of color came in the fall of 1832.
-Sarah Harris, the daughter of a free African-American farmer near Canterbury, asked to be accepted to the school to prepare for teaching other African Americans.
+An opportunity to take action came in the fall of 1832.
+Sarah Harris, the daughter of a free African American farmer near Canterbury, asked to be accepted to the school in order to prepare to be a teacher.
 Although Crandall was uncertain about whether to admit Harris, whom she liked, she consulted her Bible, which, as she told it, came open to Ecclesiastes 4:1:

-She then admitted the girl, establishing the first integrated school in the United States.
+She then admitted Sarah, establishing what is considered to be the first integrated school in the United States.
 Prominent townspeople objected and placed pressure on Crandall to dismiss Harris from the school, but she refused.
-Although the white students in the school did not openly oppose the presence of Sarah Harris, families of the current white students removed their daughters from the school.
+Although the white students in the school did not openly oppose Sarah's presence, families of the current white students removed their daughters from the school.

-Consequently, Crandall devoted herself to teaching African-American girls, after traveling to Boston to consult with abolitionists Samuel J. May and William Lloyd Garrison about the project.
-(Both were supportive, and gave her letters of introduction to prominent African Americans in locations from Providence, Rhode Island, to New York.
-She temporarily closed the school and began directly recruiting new students of color.
+After traveling to Boston to consult with abolitionists Samuel J. May and William Lloyd Garrison about the project, Crandall doubled-down and devoted herself to teaching African American girls.
+May and Garrison were supportive, and gave her letters of introduction to prominent African Americans across the Northeast.
+She temporarily closed the school and began directly recruiting girls and young women of color.
 On March 2, 1833, Garrison published advertisements for new pupils in his newspaper The Liberator.
 Crandall announced that on the first Monday of April 1833, she would open a school "for the reception of young Ladies and little Misses of color, ...
 Terms, $25 per quarter, one half paid in advance."
 Her references included leading abolitionists Arthur Tappan, May, and Garrison.

-As word of the school spread, African-American families began arranging enrollment of their daughters in Crandall's academy.
-On April 1, 1833, twenty African-American girls from Boston, Providence, New York, Philadelphia, and the surrounding areas in Connecticut arrived at Miss Crandall's School for Young Ladies and Little Misses of Color.
+As word of the school spread, African American families began arranging enrollment of their daughters in Crandall's academy.
+On April 1, 1833, twenty African American girls from Boston, Providence, New York, Philadelphia, and the surrounding areas in Connecticut arrived at Miss Crandall's School for Young Ladies and Little Misses of Color.